Vehrik/FarOut/Characters/6-Movement.md

 through the Attacker, the Target and the cover that the Creature is Hovering or Squeezing behind and the Target is between the Attacker and the Cover.

-If the Target was Hovering, the Attacker gets Bang I, and if the Target is Squeezing, the Attacker gets Bang II.
+If the Target was Hovering, the Flanking Creature gets Bang I, and if the Target is Squeezing, the Attacker gets Bang II.

-Attacking Creatures that are unaware of you gives you a Triple Bang.
+Attacking Creatures that are unaware of you gives you a Bang III.

 MOMENTUM & BURDEN
 =================